 Fortunately, while Disney’s scale model of the SerpentDragonSnake is strikingly realistic, he poses no threat to tourists.
 He, along with the alligators give the pool a fun vibe, which is what “makes” this pool for us.
 That, plus a nice location, the kiddie pool, whirlpool spa, and the Mardi Grogs pool bar push it slightly ahead of Dig Site–although that’s debatable, and might be due to my bias towards SerpentDragonSnake.

 6. Dig Site Pools – The Lost City of Cibola Pool (and adjacent “Dig Site” areas) at Coronado Springs makes the list because of its range, and it’s jumped a couple of spots thanks to improvements made prior to the debut of Gran Destino Tower.
+Unfortunately, that tall tower did not add any pools of its own, meaning this feature pool now has to absorb even more guests, which can lead to larger crowds.

 For kids, there’s the 123-foot water slide, Mayan temple ruins, arcade, play area, and 50-foot tall pyramid.
 For adults, there’s the large Siesta’s bar, volleyball court, and largest hot tub at Walt Disney World (capacity for 22 people).
 I don’t really think there’s a single “wow” element to all of this, which hurts its rank, but Dig Site is a very solid, well-rounded pool area.